dekuNukem/PicoRC/ibmpc.md

 Don't force if there is significant resistance, make the gap bigger and try again.

-On the other hand, it shouldn't be too loose either.
+Of course, it shouldn't be too loose either.

 ![Alt text](photos/ibmpc/lobe.png)